brycewray/hugo-site/content/posts/2024/02/using-lightning-css-hugo-back-workaround/index.md

 "start": "NODE_ENV=development npm-run-all clean:* dev:lcss --parallel dev:hugo watch"
 ```

 As I acknowledged, I'd ended up with a "Franken-config"; and, its complexity aside, it also was much more external to normal Hugo workings than I preferred.
-It truly was what I'd called it: a workaround.
+In fact, in that way, it was even more of a workaround than had been using the PostCSS plugin.
 But was there a way to go back to a simpler, more "true Hugo" process while still keeping the advantages of Lightning CSS *and* not incurring the performance slowdowns of PostCSS?

 The answer began to reveal itself while I researched the addition of PurgeCSS to the mix.